Classmate (stationery): Corporate social responsibility

 Every Classmate notebook carries ITC's Corporate Social Responsibility message on its back.
 For every four Classmate notebooks purchased, ITC contributes ₹1 to its social development initiative that supports, among other projects (including development of tobacco plantations to increase cigarette production), primary education.

 Classmate Young Authors Contest

 The Classmate Young Authors Contest 2004 (CYAC 2004) was initiated by ITC Limited to provide a platform for budding writers among students to showcase their talent and an opportunity to develop it through interaction with some of the country's leading literary icons.

 Classmate Spell Bee

 Classmate Spell bee has completed nine seasons so far and is considered India's largest spelling competition.
 It aims to bring the best spellers together from every part of the nation, focusing on honing the spelling skills of Indian students in a fun and educational way.
 The last season winner received a cash prize of 2 lakh along with a sponsored trip to Washington DC, USA, to witness the Scripps National Spelling Bee 2015 with a parent.

-Classmate Art Academy

-This first took off in 2015.
-Classmate launched a new initiative - Classmate Art Academy to promote its latest range of art products.
-The certificate training program brought together art teachers from top schools of New Delhi under one roof, to provide them with a platform to learn new skills.
-The property was executed by Victor Tango.
-Classmate recognizes the advantages of nurturing artistic pursuits in the all-round development of a child and aims at providing them with the right tools.
-The exciting range of Classmate Colour Crew products consist of Sketch Pens, Wax Crayons and Oil Pastels, designed to ensure that the uniqueness of each child shines through in the most colourful way.